julianlam/feps/fep/fe34/fep-fe34.md

 ### Embedding

-In some cases, an embedded object can be trusted when its wrapping object is trusted:
+An embedded object can be trusted if the following conditions are met:

+- Its wrapping object is trusted.
-- An embedded object has the same origin and the same [owner](#ownership) as the wrapping object.
+- The embedded object is anonymous (doesn't have an ID), or has the same origin as the wrapping object.
-- An embedded object is identified as a [fragment][Fragment] of the wrapping object.
+- The embedded object is anonymous, or has the same [owner](#ownership) as the wrapping object.
-- An embedded object is anonymous (doesn't have an ID).

-Servers MUST NOT allow clients to publish activities where embedded objects are owned by another local actor.
+Consumers MUST NOT trust embedded objects that do not satisfy these conditions.

+In order to mitigate impersonation risks resulting from consumers not verifying ownership during the authentication, originating servers MUST enforce actor isolation by recursively verifying those objects when a client submits an activity.
+If an embedded object is owned by a different local actor, the server must either authenticate the object or reject the activity.

 Embedded non-anonymous objects SHOULD NOT be partial representations.
 A server that relies on embedding for authentication might save a partial representation of an object to the cache, replacing the full object.